Detecting Acceleration-Enhanced Vacuum Fluctuations with Atoms Inside a Cavity: Abstract

 \section{Abstract}

-Some of the most prominent theoretical predictions of the modern times such as Unruh effect, Hawking radiation, gravity assisted particle creation, etc.~stem support from the fact that particle content of a quantum field is observer-dependent.
-For example, the Unruh effect states that a uniformly accelerating observer visualizes the vacuum of an inertial observer as thermally populated.
-Till date none of these predictions have been experimentally realized because one needs extremely strong gravity (or acceleration) to bring such effects within existing experimental resolution.
-In this work, we show that a Post-Newtonian rotating atomic system inside a far-detuned cavity may experience strongly enhanced field content in the otherwise inertial vacuum.
-As a result, the spontaneous emission rate gets enhanced by many orders of magnitude with a shifted spectrum.
-Based on the current available technology, we propose an opto-mechanical setup which is capable of realizing such Unruh-like effects.
+Some of the most prominent theoretical predictions of modern times, e.g., the Unruh effect, Hawking radiation, and gravity-assisted particle creation, are supported by the fact that various quantum constructs like particle content and vacuum fluctuations of a quantum field are observer-dependent.
+Despite being fundamental in nature, these predictions have not yet been experimentally verified because one needs extremely strong gravity (or acceleration) to bring them within the existing experimental resolution.
+In this Letter, we demonstrate that a post-newtonian rotating atom inside a far-detuned cavity experiences strongly modified quantum fluctuations in the inertial vacuum.
+As a result, the emission rate of an excited atom gets enhanced significantly along with a shift in the emission spectrum due to the change in the quantum correlation under rotation.
+We propose an optomechanical setup that is capable of realizing such acceleration-induced particle creation with current technology.
+This provides a novel and potentially feasible experimental proposal for the direct detection of noninertial quantum field theoretic effects.

-Random fluctuations in vacuum is a well known phenomenon in quantum field theory which manifests itself in various places such as Casimir effect, Hawking radiation, Schwinger effect etc.~\cite{Casimir1948,Hawking1974,Schwinger1951}.
-Typically of tiny strength, these random fluctuations can be amplified in extreme physical scenarios, e.g., strong gravitational field~\cite{Fulling1973,Davies1975,Davies1976}.
-Due to the equivalence principle, a similar amplification in these fluctuations can be observed also in highly accelerating frames.
-For example, the Unruh effect states that a uniformly accelerating observer perceives the inertial vacuum as thermally populated~\cite{Unruh1976,Birrell1982}.
-Therefore, the particle content of a quantum field is observer-dependent~\cite{Fulling1973,Hawking1974,Davies1975,Davies1976}.
+Random fluctuations in vacuum are a well-known phenomenon in quantum field theory that manifests in various places. e.g., Casimir effect, Hawking radiation and the Schwinger effect etc.~\cite{Casimir1948,Hawking1974,Schwinger1951}.
+Typically of tiny strength, these random fluctuations can be amplified in extreme physical scenarios such as strong gravitational field~\cite{Fulling1973,Davies1976} such that they start appearing as real particles.
+Because of the equivalence principle, a similar amplification in these fluctuations can also be observed in highly accelerating frames like the Unruh effect states in which a uniformly accelerating observer perceives the inertial vacuum as thermally populated~\cite{Unruh1976}.
+Therefore, the particle content of a quantum field is truly observer- and frame-dependent ~\cite{Fulling1973,Hawking1974,Davies1976}.